FranckLab/FIDIC/README.txt

 The main example file to see how the package runs is exampleRunFile.m.

 Notes: Please ensure that the only .mat files in the working directory are those pertaining to the current image set.
-Tested on MATLAB 2015a & 2015b for Windows x64, and MATLAB 2013a for Windows x64.
+Tested on MATLAB 2015a & 2015b for Windows x64, MATLAB 2013a for Windows x64 (algorithm only), and MATLAB 2015b for CentOS 7.
 For our purposes we have validated the code on the SEM 2014 DIC challenge images; use at your own risk.

 Core files:
 addDisplacements_2D.m